 Philip Zimbardo was the leader of the notorious 1971 Stanford Prison Experiment — and an expert witness at Abu Ghraib.
-His book The Lucifer Effect explores the nature of evil; now, in his new work, he studies the nature of heroism.
+His groundbreaking work in the field of psychology explored the nature of evil, heroism and more.

 Why you should listen